neurodata/hyppo/README.md

 - **Issues:** [https://github.com/neurodata/hyppo/issues](https://github.com/neurodata/hyppo/issues)
 - **Contribution Guide:** [https://hyppo.neurodata.io/contributing.html](https://hyppo.neurodata.io/contributing.html)

-`hyppo` intends to be a comprehensive hypothesis testing package and runs on all major versions of operating systems.
-It also includes novel tests not found in other packages that operate on multivariate data.
+`hyppo` intends to be a comprehensive multivariate hypothesis testing package and runs on all major versions of operating systems.
+It also includes novel tests not found in other packages.
 It is quick to install and free of charge.
 If you need to use multivariate hypothesis testing, be sure to give `hyppo` a try!